UF4007/aMySQLbuf/README.md

 	</a>
 </div>

-# ioManager
+# aMySQLbuf
-a C++20 coroutine scheduler with HAL support.
+a C++20 coroutine-based high-performance MySQL buffer library

+Our advanced aMySQLbuf is totally beyond the old Redis.

 ---EXPERIMENTAL LIBRARY---